 - Avoid exercising near high-traffic areas.
-According to the U.S. EPA, the greatest concentration of traffic pollutants is typically within 500-600 feet of a major road.
+The greatest concentration of traffic pollutants is typically within 150 meters of a major road.
 When exercising outdoors, try to stick with trails and less-traveled roadways.

 - Stay indoors when air pollution levels are elevated.
 Regularly check the daily air pollution forecasts in your area.
 When the air is bad, limit the amount of time you spend outdoors, especially near busy roadways.